Some open problems on multiple ergodic averages: Problems related to general sequences

 \end{theorem*}

-Finding a formula analogous to \eqref{E:SpectralSingle}, with the multiple correlation sequences \eqref{E:MultCor} in place of the single correlation sequences, is a very natural and important open problem;\footnote{I am not aware of a place in the literature where this problem is stated explicitly, but it has definitely been in the mind of experts for several years.} a satisfactory solution is going to give us new insights and significantly improve our ability to deal with multiple ergodic averages.
-There are indications that sequences of polynomial nature should replace the ``linear'' sequences $(e^{2\pi i nt})_{n\in \N}$.
-The most reasonable candidates at this point seem to be some collection of multivariable nilsequences.\footnote{If $X=G/\Gamma$ is a $k$-step nilmanifold, $b_1,\ldots,b_\ell\in G$, $x\in X$, and $F$ is Riemann integrable on $X$, we call the sequence $(F(b_1^{n_1}\cdots b_\ell^{n_\ell} x))$ a \emph{basic $k$-step nilsequence with $\ell$-variables}.
-A \emph{$k$-step nilsequence with $\ell$-variables}, is a uniform limit of basic $k$-step nilsequences with $\ell$-variables.
-As is easily verified, the collection of $k$-step nilsequences, with the topology of uniform convergence, forms a closed algebra.} For instance, examples of $2$-step nilsequences in $2$ variables are the sequences $\big(e^{i( [m\alpha]n\beta +m\gamma +n\delta)}\big)$ ($[x]$ denotes the integer part of $x$), where $\alpha,\beta,\gamma,\delta\in \R$. \begin{problem} Determine the structure of the multiple correlation sequences $\mathcal{C}(n_1,\ldots,n_\ell)$ defined by \eqref{E:MultCor}.
-Is it true that the building blocks are multi-variable nilsequences?
-More explicitly, is it true that there exists a complex Borel measure $\sigma$ on a compact metric space $X$, of bounded variation, and multi-variable nilsequences $\mathcal{N}_x(n_1,n_2,\ldots,n_\ell)$, $x\in X$, such that $x\mapsto N_x$ is integrable with respect to $\sigma$ and
+Finding a formula analogous to \eqref{E:SpectralSingle}, with the multiple correlation sequences \eqref{E:MultCor} in place of the single correlation sequences, is a problem of fundamental importance which has been in the mind of experts for several years.
+A satisfactory solution is going to give us new insights and significantly improve our ability to deal with difficult questions involving multiple ergodic averages which at the moment seem out of reach.
+There are indications that sequences of polynomial nature should replace the ``linear'' sequences $(e^{2\pi i nt})$.
+The most reasonable candidates at this point seem to be some collection of generalized multivariable nilsequences (defined in Section~\ref{SS:nil}).
+For instance, examples of generalized $2$-step nilsequences in $1$-variable are the sequences $\big(e^{i( [n\alpha]n\beta +n\gamma)}\big)$ ($[x]$ denotes the integer part of $x$), where $\alpha,\beta,\gamma\in \R$, and examples of generalized $2$-step nilsequences in $2$ variables are the sequences $\big(e^{i( [m\alpha]n\beta +m\gamma +n\delta)}\big)$, where $\alpha,\beta,\gamma,\delta\in \R$.